-We appreciate our shareholders' support of our compensation and governance practices, we will continue to structure executive compensation in a manner that aligns the interests of executives with those of the shareholders and to take shareholder feedback into account when structuring our executive compensation packages.
-We will continue to engage with shareholders and institutional investors throughout the year to understand their views on our executive compensation program.
+We appreciate our shareholders' support of our compensation and governance practices, as well as their requests for additional disclosure.
+We will continue to structure executive compensation in a manner that aligns the interests of executives with those of the shareholders and to take shareholder feedback into account when structuring and disclosing our executive compensation packages.
+We will continue to engage with shareholders throughout the year to understand their views on our executive compensation program and governance practices.